apollographql/apollo-link/packages/apollo-link-http/README.md

 * `headers`: an object representing values to be sent as headers on the request
 * `credentials`: a string representing the credentials policy you want for the fetch call
 * `fetchOptions`: any overrides of the fetch options argument to pass to the fetch call

+<h2 id="fetch">Fetch polyfill</h2>

+The HTTP Link relies on having `fetch` present in your runtime environment.
+If you are running on react-native, or modern browsers, this should be no problem.
+If you are targeting an environment without `fetch` such as older browsers of the server, you will need to pass your own `fetch` to the link through the options.
+We recommend [`unfetch`](https://github.com/developit/unfetch) for older browsers and [`node-fetch`](https://github.com/bitinn/node-fetch) for running in Node.

 <h2 id="context">Context</h2>